Explicit desingularisation of Kummer surfaces in characteristic two via specialisation

-\begin{theorem} Given a curve of genus two over a perfect field of characteristic two, we can compute an explicit projective embedding of its Jacobian as the intersection of $72$ quadrics in $\mathbb{P}^{15}$.
-We can also compute a projective embedding for a partial desingularisation of its associated Kummer surface as the intersection of three quadrics in $\mathbb{P}^5$. \end{theorem}
+\begin{theorem} Let $\calC$ be a genus-two curve over a perfect field $k$ of characteristic two.
+Then, its Jacobian variety $\Jacc$ admits an embedding as the intersection of $72$ quadrics in $\mathbb{P}^{15}$ and we provide explicit equations for this embedding.
+Furthermore, we computed a projective embedding for a partial desingularisation of the Kummer surface associated to $\Jacc$ as the complete intersection of three quadrics in $\mathbb{P}^5$. \end{theorem}